shymega/scrob/README.md

-# scrob.
+scrob
 =====

-This is a modular audio scrobbler written in Rust.
-Supports multiple sources, such as MPRIS and MPD.
+Welcome, to the future of audio scrobblers!
+Meet scrob: an extendable audio scrobbler written in Rust.

-scrob works with the concept of "sources" and "targets".
+scrob works with the concepts of 'sources' and 'targets'.

 Targets are a *destination* for scrobbles, such as GNU FM (Libre.fm, for example), Last.fm or ListenBrainz.